‘You know you’re happy about it.’

 I’ve been told that I’m like this because my standards are too high.
 Because I’m too nitpicky and particular.
 I have this clear vision in my head that ‘no one’ can hold a candle to.
 And though it’s easy to chalk it up to my standards, I think there’s another layer to it.

-Thinking back to the times I’ve felt physically repulsed by experiences of this nature, it only reaffirms the one common denominator: that I found none of them attractive.
 But then I think of the rare occasions where I didn’t feel physically repulsed.
 In these cases, I also found none of them attractive.

 And I think that’s just it.
+I was convinced that he actually did like me.

 ‘That’s why he’s asking you out, silly: to get to know you better!’

-Aaaand therein lies my problem.
+Aaaand I believe therein lies my problem.
 We can get to know each other better as friends, you know?
 Hell, you can’t even be sure you’ll like me as a friend, so let’s not get ahead of ourselves.

 Call me uptight, but at the end of the day, It’s important that I believe you know me well enough.
 I need to believe I know you well enough.
 It’s a two-way street.
 There needs to be a foundation of mutual connection that warrants your interest.
 That helps me understand what you see in ‘us’… Otherwise, your pursuit comes across as misplaced and disingenuous.
 And that just gives me the ick.